ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 @Path("/context")
 ```

-Value of the `@Path` annotation can't be empty and it should start with `/`.
+The value of the `@Path` annotation can't be empty and it should start with `/`.
 This is an Optional annotation and default
 service context is mapped to `/`

 Swagger 2.0 equivalent field is `basePath`.
 (Json Path `$.basePath`)